I-AM-ENGINEER/MT6701-arduino/README.md

 ### I2C
 I2C uses mainly for one time configuration.
 You can configure every option of encoder and save settings in chip EEPROM.
 I dont recomend use this interface, if you only need read angle, use SSI or any other options from datasheet.
-Because MT6701 cant change I2C address, only one encoder could be connected at same time.
+Because MT6701 can't change I2C address without reprogramming, only one encoder can be connected to I2C bus at a time.
+[Esp32] However if your chip has many I2C buses, you can use Wire1 or potentially other implementations of I2C protocol to have one MT6701 per bus.

 #### Wiring
 ```